leandrowkz/movieshelf/README.md

 to do so.
 After creating and linking a Vercel project to the copy of this repository you need to create an TMDB apikey and set it on your vercel project.

-So, the steps you need to run this locally:
+The steps you need to run this locally:
 1. Install the [Vercel CLI](https://vercel.com/docs/cli)
 2. Create a [new Vercel project](https://vercel.com/new)
 3. Run `$ vercel link` to link your copied repository to your vercel created project